grafana/grafana/docs/sources/http_api/library_element.md

 ## Identifier (id) vs unique identifier (uid)

-The identifier (id) of a library element is an auto-incrementing numeric value and is only unique per Grafana install.
+The identifier (ID) of a library element is an auto-incrementing numeric value that is unique per Grafana install.

 The unique identifier (uid) of a library element can be used for uniquely identify library element between multiple Grafana installs.
 It's automatically generated if not provided when creating a library element.
 The uid allows having consistent URLs for accessing library elements and when syncing library elements between multiple Grafana installs.